Joseph Conrad

 Joseph Conrad (born Józef Teodor Konrad Korzeniowski, /pl/; 3 December 1857 – 3 August 1924) was a Polish-British novelist and story writer.
 (Note: Tim Middleton writes: "Referring to his dual Polish and English allegiances he once described himself as 'homo-duplex'—the double man.")
-He is regarded as one of the greatest writers in the English language and – though he did not speak English fluently until his twenties (always with a strong foreign accent) – became a master prose stylist who brought a non-English sensibility into English literature.
+He is regarded as one of the greatest writers in the English language and – though he did not speak English fluently until his twenties (always with a strong foreign accent) – he became a master prose stylist who brought a non-English sensibility into English literature.
 (Note: Rudyard Kipling felt that "with a pen in his hand he was first amongst us" but that there was nothing English in Conrad's mentality: "When I am reading him, I always have the impression that I am reading an excellent translation of a foreign author."
 Cf. Zdzisław Najder's similar observation: "He was [...] an English writer who grew up in other linguistic and cultural environments.
 His work can be seen as located in the borderland of auto-translation.")

 He wrote novels and stories, many in nautical settings, that depicted crises of human individuality in the midst of what he saw as an indifferent, inscrutable, and amoral world.
 (Note: Conrad wrote: "In this world—as I have known it—we are made to suffer without the shadow of a reason, of a cause or of guilt.[...]
 There is no morality, no knowledge and no hope, there is only the consciousness of ourselves which drives us about a world that [...] is always but a vain and fleeting appearance.")
 Conrad is considered a literary impressionist by some and an early modernist by others, (Note: Conrad wrote of himself in 1902: "I am modern.") though his works also contain elements of 19th-century realism.
 His narrative style and anti-heroic characters, as in Lord Jim, have influenced numerous authors.
 Many dramatic films have been adapted from and inspired by his works.